 For FCL shipments you have a few options:

 Container Delivery – Live Unload

 This may be the most attractive option.
-Your goods can be delivered by sideloader (dropped on the ground for unloading) or by standard trailer (site will need a crane for offloading or a delivery ramp).
+Your goods can be delivered by sideloader (dropped on the ground for unloading) or by a standard trailer (the site will need a crane for offloading or a delivery ramp).

 The container of course will need to go through the rural tailgate process prior to delivery and you should also consider the “free time” allocated to unload.
 Usually, you will be given 45 minutes or 1 hour to unload and any time thereafter will be chargeable.
 This initial hour is often referred to as your “free time”.
 It is best to weigh up how long your unloading process takes, although in rural locations, paying a penalty for free time will often be cheaper than paying for a container drop and return.

-If your goods will be travelling via the railhead to your rural location, this often impacts the timeframe and a request for more Free Time from the shipping line should be considered.
-In some circumstances 10, 14 and even 21 days free time with containers can be granted.
+If your goods will be traveling via the railhead to your rural location, this often impacts the timeframe and a request for more Free Time from the shipping line should be considered.
+In some circumstances, 10, 14 and even 21 days free time with containers can be granted.

 Container Delivery – Drop and Return